 When our Arkansas motorcycle accident attorney is preparing your case, they are working to prove that another party was at fault for your injury.
 However, in addition to finding someone primarily at fault, it is possible that an injured plaintiff could be found to have contributed to the accident.
 For instance, a driver could be found primarily at fault for colliding with a motorcycle while making a left-hand turn.
 However, if the motorcyclist was determined to have been speeding at the time, their conduct could be held to have contributed to the crash.

 In most cases, such as the above, the blame will be apportioned between the parties involved in the accident.
 Therefore, the driver making the left-hand turn could be found to be 70 percent responsible for the accident, while the motorcyclist is found to be 30 percent to blame.
 If this is the case, a compensation award of $100,000 would be reduced by $30,000 to reflect the motorcyclist’s responsibility.

-Damages Available After a Motorcycle Accident in Arkansas
+Damages Available After Your Motorcycle Crash

 Damages available in a personal injury lawsuit are typically split into two categories: economic and non-economic.